lahipa/perfirec-fe/README.md

-# starter-web
+# perfirec-web

-Description: create fresh start of web apps
+Description: create and manage your personal financial.

 ## Setup